rollyourown-xyz/ryo-website-content/content/rollyourown/projects/how_to_deploy/index.md

 {{< /highlight >}}

 As an alternative to a virtual machine, a dedicated computer (e.g. laptop, desktop, Intel NUC) running Ubuntu 20.04 LTS can be used.
-The `local-setup.sh` scripts are written and tested on this operating system and will set up all needed software for you.
+The `local-setup.sh` scripts are written and tested on this operating system and will install and set up all needed software for you.

 ### A host server

 A host server is needed to run the various containers making up a [rollyourown.xyz](https://rollyourown.xyz) project deployment.
 A host server can host multiple projects, or a dedicated host server per project can be used.

-The recomended host server is a server or virtual private server (VPS) provided by a hosting provider.
+The recommended host server is a server or virtual private server (VPS) provided by a hosting provider.
 A host server can also be a server or virtual machine hosted in your home or office.

 The host server must be reachable via a public IP address and should be running **Ubuntu 20.04 LTS** as operating system.
 [Rollyourown.xyz](https://rollyourown.xyz) projects are written and tested to set up and deploy to a Ubuntu 20.04 LTS Linux server.

 {{< highlight "danger" "Warning!">}}

-Unless you know what you are doing, it is **not recommended** to expose servers or computers in your home or office network on the open internet as this can open your network and computers to attack by various malicious actors.
-In an office environment, you may be violating company policy by doing so, even if you do find a way around the technical defenses put in place by your employer's IT department.
+Unless you know what you are doing, exposing servers or computers in your home or office network on the open internet is **not recommended** as this can open your network and computers to attack by various malicious actors.
+In an office environment, you may be violating company policy by doing so, even if you do find a way around the technical defences put in place by your employer's IT department.

 {{< /highlight >}}